-The early 1990s were a good time to buy CDs, mainly because discounters like Wal-Mart and Best Buy were accumulating customers by dropping prices from \$15 to \$10.
+The early 1990s were a good time to buy CDs, mainly because discounters such as Wal-Mart and Best Buy were accumulating customers by dropping prices from \$15 to \$10.
 They were losing money, but they figured that the policy still made good business sense.
 Why?
 They reasoned that while customers were in the store to shop for CDs, they'd find other, more profitable products.

-The policy was a windfall for CD buyers, but a real problem for traditional music retailers like Musicland Stores and Tower Records.
+The policy was a windfall for CD buyers, but a real problem for traditional music retailers such as Tower Records.
 With discounters slashing prices, CD buyers were no longer willing to pay the prices asked by traditional music retailers.
 Sales plummeted and companies went out of business.

-Ultimately, the discounters' strategy worked: stores like Wal-Mart and Best Buy gained customers who once bought CDs at stores like Musicland Stores and Tower Records.
+Ultimately, the discounters' strategy worked: stores such as Wal-Mart and Best Buy gained customers who once bought CDs at stores like Tower Records.